 *Admission into the B.G.S. program was discontinued after the fall semester 2006.

 The degree awarded to the student is dependent on the major program(s) completed.
 Candidates completing a major program in the humanities or the social sciences receive the B.A. degree; those completing a major program in the fine arts receive either the B.A. or the B.F.A. degree.
-The B.S. degree is awarded to candidates completing major programs in the sciences and in mathematical economics.
+The B.S. degree is awarded to candidates completing major programs in the sciences.
 Candidates completing major programs in anthropology, economics and linguistics receive either the B.A. or B.S. degree.

-Students who have not completed the first-year writing core requirement (ENGL 101 or a first-year writing seminar with the course number 119 or presented an appropriate AP or IB test score) by the end of the second semester of enrollment may not early register for the following semester and may not return to the College until this requirement has been fulfilled.
+Students who have not completed the first-year writing core requirement (ENGL 101 or presented an appropriate AP or IB test score) by the end of the second semester of enrollment may not early register for the following semester and may not return to the College until this requirement has been fulfilled.

 These policies apply to all students, including those who contemplate leaving for any reason prior to graduation.